Kyu31/Pseudo-Mario/README.md

       5/26: I have changed all the fields to become public.
 I have started on the movement controls, but have faced some problems trying to implement the controls and will probably model after the class example tomorrow.

+      5/27: I have changed the controls to keep track of multiple keys.
+The player can now move left and right but has problems with displaying the correct direction to face.
+Player will display the correct sprite for each action (but still may need fixing).
+I seem to be having problems running the code though.

     Emily Young-Squire
         5/23: I have begun to write the skeletons for the Asset class instance variables and methods we have planned.